jedrek2504/EcologyGame/src/modules/user_management/README.md

 }
 ```

-In a similar way other modules can access the API file
+In a similar way other modules can access the API file.

+All the types implemented by this module are accessible under the path /src/modules/user_management/model/&lt;TypeName&gt;